FaizChishtie/accessible-js/README.md

 * **Author:** Faizaan Chishtie - [github](https://github.com/FaizChishtie), [linkedin](linkedin.com/in/fchishtie/)

 # Description:
-access-js is a javascript framework that allows developers to easily make their website accessible!
+access-js is a node module that allows developers to easily make their website accessible!